What is South Shields 365?

 Plans have been developed in association with Muse Developments that will transform the Town Centre.

-- Construction is on going with the improvements around the public realm on the Market Place.
-(Phase 1)
+- Improvements around the public realm on the Market Place are complete (Phase 1)

-- A new integrated Transport Interchange (bus and Metro station) in partnership with Nexus is proposed off Keppel Street and part of the land at Fowler Street West.
-(Phase 2)
+- A new integrated Transport Interchange (bus and Metro station) in partnership with Nexus opened on Keppel Street in August 2019 (Phase 2)

 - A proposed new retail, leisure and cinema development, which will include a link through on the south side of King Street and parts of Chapter Row, Barrington Street and East Street.
 (Phase 3)